-What’s inside this article: An overview of what psychoeducation is, and how parents can use psychoeducation to help when their children are struggling with emotional regulation, by teaching them about how their brain works.
+What’s inside this article: An overview of what psychoeducation is, and how parents can use psychoeducation to help when their children are struggling with emotional regulation, by teaching them fight or flight and how their brain works.

 When parents are faced with the challenge of tackling difficult behavior like meltdowns and angry outbursts, they often look to solutions such as different discipline strategies, offering rewards, taking away privileges, etc.